Originally published: 09/07/2020 Update: 02/09/2020

 1. Innovate your processes

-It’s no secret there’s a need for innovation and collaboration across all departments of HE institutions to improve the quality of experience for the students.
-For high retention rates, positive student satisfaction and increased engagement, innovation is non-negotiable.
+It’s no secret there’s a need for collaboration across all departments of HE institutions to improve the quality of experience for the students.
+For high retention rates, positive student satisfaction and increased engagement, universities need to innovate their communication styles, their processes and the technologies they use to support them.

 Whereas modern universities may find it easier to adapt to the modern world, older universities are more likely to be stuck with out-of-date or ‘traditional’ rules.
-Potentially due to being tied down to regulations and processes established many years ago, it can halt development.
+There may be a tendency to resort back to 'the way things go' rather than looking to innovate and improve.
+This can halt development, and also engagement.

-These inefficiencies impact not only the wider team and other departments but students too.
+These inefficiencies impact the wider team and other departments, but most significantly, students have advanced their expectations, and universities need to keep up.
 Take time to evaluate, refresh and document existing policies and procedures to make everything student-focused.

 Enhancing the student experience and bettering internal efficiencies starts with recognising where you can make improvements as ‘making do’ isn’t enough anymore.
 Are there any outdated processes in your institution holding on by a thread?